icarusfactor/design/README.md

 * Dont have to worry about confusing or overwhelming apllications to do this.

 ### Next Steps:
- I've Made it to the final phase and will be limiting feature adds, not a freeze, but will be working on refactoring code and making it stable up to version 1.0.
+ I've Made it to the final phase and will be working on refactoring code and making it stable up to version 1.0.
 All of the base functionalilty has been added,from install to removing templates, export and importing templates and parts from local devices, create and making custom templates and parts visually or just use the default ones.
 I'll be adding the email list and image connectors after 1.0 and will be a Wordpress based plugin.
 The database of the Wordpress site will host the email images from its Media Library and site url and will gather list emails from a Wordpress block to add to the RoundCube Listcommnads plugin capability.

 ### Template Rules:
  When making a template some rules need to be followed when making one from scratch or modifying a current one that the editor will recognizes and parse accordingly.